Saturday, January 25, 2025

 Let’s look at part one first—telling the story.

 Toss out everything you know about outlines and process and all the mechanics that go into writing.
-Those are important, but worrying about adverbs or if you should or shouldn’t outline can distract you from finding the heart and soul of your story.
+Those are important, but worrying if you should or shouldn’t outline can distract you from finding the heart and soul of your story.

 Storytelling is visceral, and depends on the person telling it more than the subject matter at hand.
-This is why the same basic idea can result in a myriad of stories, some good, some horribly bad.
+This is why the same idea can result in a myriad of stories, some good, some horribly bad.
+It's not what you write about, it's how you convey it to readers.

-1. Look at the story question you want to answer.
+1. What story question do you want to answer?

 The story question is the heart of your story.
 This is why you’re telling this story.
 It’s not “to explore this cool world I made up” it’s “to see what would happen if I put this character in this situation in this cool world I made up.”
 Stories are about discovery, not explanation.